s0d-d/onprem-ai/README.md

-# LiveKit Offline Voice Agent
+# On Premise AI Voice Agent

 This package provides offline components for creating a fully local voice agent using LiveKit Agents.